Urartu: Discovery

+Urartian inscriptions were found in Kepenek Castle, located on a hill near the center of Muş, and in the Alazlı.
 Inspired by the writings of the medieval Armenian historian Movses Khorenatsi (who had described Urartian works in Van and attributed them to the legendary Ara the Beautiful and Queen Semiramis), the French scholar Antoine-Jean Saint-Martin suggested that his government send Friedrich Eduard Schulz, a German professor, to the Van area in 1827 on behalf of the French Oriental Society.
 Schulz discovered and copied numerous cuneiform inscriptions, partly in Assyrian and partly in a hitherto unknown language.
 Schulz also discovered the Kelishin stele, bearing an Assyrian-Urartian bilingual inscription, located on the Kelishin pass on the current Iraqi-Iranian border.
 A summary account of his initial discoveries was published in 1828.
 Schulz and four of his servants were murdered by Kurds in 1829 near Başkale.
 His notes were later recovered and published in Paris in 1840.
 In 1828, the British Assyriologist Henry Creswicke Rawlinson had attempted to copy the inscription on the Kelishin stele, but failed because of the ice on the stele's front side.
 The German scholar R. Rosch made a similar attempt a few years later, but he and his party were attacked and killed.

 In the late 1840s Sir Austen Henry Layard examined and described the Urartian rock-cut tombs of Van Castle, including the Argishti chamber.
 From the 1870s, local residents began to plunder the Toprakkale ruins, selling its artefacts to European collections.
 In the 1880s this site underwent a poorly executed excavation organised by Hormuzd Rassam on behalf of the British Museum.
 Almost nothing was properly documented.

 The first systematic collection of Urartian inscriptions, and thus the beginning of Urartology as a specialized field dates to the 1870s, with the campaign of Sir Archibald Henry Sayce.
 The German engineer Karl Sester, discoverer of Mount Nemrut, collected more inscriptions in 1890/1.